 How Long Should You Meditate?

-Most studies based on mindfulness suggest that you must practice time meditation for forty to forty-five minutes every day.
+Most studies based on mindfulness meditation suggest that your practice time for meditation for forty to forty-five minutes every day.
 But in general, you could practice meditation for twenty minutes every day, any time of the day, to reap long-term benefits.

 Much Mindfulness-Based Stress Reduction (MBSR) generally encourages meditation for at least forty to forty-five minutes.
 If you practice transcendental meditation, you must practice it at least twenty minutes two times a day.
 You could even meditate for 10 minutes.
 Therefore, even though meditation appears to be simple, no optimal period has been determined for its practice.
 You must do the amount of time that can be a challenge for your mind & body.